auth0/docs/articles/api-auth/dynamic-client-registration.md

 Dynamic Client Registration is a feature, based on the [OpenID Connect Dynamic Client Registration specification](https://openid.net/specs/openid-connect-registration-1_0.html), that enables you to register clients dynamically.
 These clients are called **Third Party Clients** (since they are registered and used by third party developers).

-## Third Part Client characteristics
+## Third Party Client characteristics

-Third Part Clients have the following characteristics:
+Third Party Clients have the following characteristics:

 - The [ID tokens](/tokens/id-token) generated for these clients, hold minimum user profile information.

-- They cannot use any connections, except for tenant level connections (domain connections).
+- They can use only tenant level connections (domain connections).
+These are sources of users, configured in the tenant's [dashboard](${manage_url}) as connections, but they are not enabled for any client.

 - To authenticate users using [Lock](/libraries/lock), you will have to use a version greater than `10.7`.

+- They cannot skip user consent when consuming APIs.
+This is for security purposes, as anyone can create a client, but each client relays on the final user to provide consent.

-- These clients cannot use [ID tokens](/tokens/id-token) to invoke [Management APIv2](/api/management/v2) endpoints.
+- They cannot use [ID tokens](/tokens/id-token) to invoke [Management APIv2](/api/management/v2) endpoints.
 Instead, they should get a Management APIv2 Token (see the *How to get a Management APIv2 Token* panel for details).
 Note that the client should be granted the `current_user_*` scopes, as required by each endpoint.
   - `read:current_user`: [List or search users](/api/management/v2#!/Users/get_users), [Get a user](/api/management/v2#!/Users/get_users_by_id), [Get user Guardian enrollments](/api/management/v2#!/Users/get_enrollments)
   - `update:current_user_metadata`: [Update a user](/api/management/v2#!/Users/patch_users_by_id), [Delete a user's multifactor provider](/api/management/v2#!/Users/delete_multifactor_by_provider)
   - `delete:current_user_metadata`: [Delete a user](/api/management/v2#!/Users/delete_users_by_id)